The effect of side walls on the stability of falling films: Introduction

 {While the effect of spanwise confinement on the stability of falling films is not properly investigated from the theoretical perspective, there are several examples in the literature for other flow configurations. \cite{tatsumi1990stability} formulated two Orr-Sommerfeld like equations to study the the stability of laminar flow in a rectangular duct.
 Their stability analysis showed that the critical Reynolds number increases monotonically with decreasing the aspect ratio of the duct, thus a stabilising effect is observed. \cite{theofilis2004viscous} showed similar results solving the full linearized Navier-Stokes equations.
 More recently, \cite{lefauve2018structure} and \cite{ducimetiere2021effects} studied the effect of spanwise confinement on stratified shear instabilities showing that the lateral confinement has a stabilising effect. }

-{In this work, we aim to build a comprehensive framework that combines theoretical modeling with the available experimental techniques to thoroughly study the effect of side walls on the linear stability of falling liquid films, and to offer a theoretical background to support the results reported in the literature.
-This monograph is organized as follows, In section \ref{sec:Theore_form}, we discuss the non-dimensional governing equations alongside the dimensionless parameters.
+{ {We examine the effect of side walls on the linear stability of falling liquid films by combining theoretical modeling and experimental techniques.
+This approach to the problem introduces the missing theoretical background for the spanwise confinement effect reported in the literature, which is limited to experiments only.
+Additionally, the theoretical stability model offers the opportunity to explore a wide range of flow parameters, which was not possible due to the experimental techniques restrictions.} This monograph is organized as follows, In section \ref{sec:Theore_form}, we discuss the non-dimensional governing equations alongside the dimensionless parameters.
 The base state and the linear stability analysis are also presented in the same section.
 The experimental set up and the linear stability measurement technique are presented in section \ref{sec:exp_Setup}.
 Our results consisting of validating the numerical stability model with the experiments followed by extensive theoretical investigation of different aspects of the problem are presented in section \ref{sec:results}.
-Finally, we present our concluding remarks and potential direction of investigations in section \ref{sec:conclusion}. }
+Finally, we present our concluding remarks and potential direction of investigations in section \ref{sec:conclusion}.